-"More than 16,000 individuals are currently living with HIV/AIDS in South Carolina," DHEC Director of Health Services Lisa Davis said.
+"More than 18,000 individuals were currently living with HIV/AIDS in South Carolina at the end of 2015," said Ali Mansaray, Director of DHEC's STD/HIV and Viral Hepatitis Division.
 "Early detection through testing for HIV remains essential to successfully identifying and treating the disease and is critical to preventing new infections."

 According to the Centers for Disease Control, one in seven people living with HIV in the United States don't know they have it.
 That means they are not receiving the care and treatment necessary to help improve their health and prevent transmission.

 "Most people in the early stages of HIV infection have no symptoms," Mansaray said.
 "Early diagnosis can link people to services that will help them stay healthy longer, benefit most from treatment, reduce costly hospital visits and help prevent transmission to others."